schmartmann/datadog_writing_test/readme.md

 # Monitoring Sinatra Turntable with Datadog APM

-**Sinatra Turntable** is a framework that allows you to spin up a full-stack web app in just a few minutes, which can then seamlessly be integrated into Datadog’s APM service for performance monitoring.
+**Sinatra Turntable** is a framework that allows you to spin up a full-stack web app in just a few minutes, which integrates seamlessly with Datadog’s APM service for application performance monitoring.

 APM allows you to trace requests and template rendering across your Sinatra app, so you can have a fuller picture of its health.

 ## Sinatra Turntable